orjangj/cookbook/security/secure_boot.md

 ## Secure Boot

-The primary purpose of Secure Boot is to ensure only legitimate and authorized firmware are allowed to execute before the OS (or main application) is loaded.
+The primary purpose of secure boot is to ensure only legitimate and authorized firmware are allowed to execute before the OS (or main application) is loaded.
-To prevent malicious code from compromising the boot process, Secure Boot relies on a Chain-of-Trust (CoT) which originates from an immutable hardware level Root-of-Trust (RoT).
-CoT is a method whereby each boot image is required to cryptographically validate the digital signature of the next image (or any pertinent boot component) against known and trusted keys before transitioning control.
+To prevent malicious code from compromising the boot process, secure boot relies on a Chain-of-Trust (CoT) - a method whereby each boot image is required to cryptographically validate the digital signature of the next image (or any pertinent boot component) against known and trusted keys before transitioning control.